 The best way to calculate the amount of sales tax on your lease buyout is to look at the original lease paperwork, where you can find a breakdown of the taxes.

 From there, contact your state’s Department of Motor Vehicles or visit its website for clarification on how sales tax is calculated on leased cars in your state.
 You will then know what to expect for sales tax when you buy out your lease.
 If you’d prefer a more definite picture of how much you may be paying, you may want to consult with a tax professional.

 When should I consider a lease buyout?

 There are a couple of factors to consider when determining whether it makes sense to do a lease buyout.
 First, check if the car is worth at least as much as the payoff amount.
 If it’s not, that’s probably a good sign that a lease buyout is not a great option.

 Another factor to consider is the car’s condition at the end of the lease.
 If you exceed your mileage allowance or your car has excessive wear and tear, you may get hit with additional fees if you turn your car in.
 Depending on the amount you’ll be charged, it may make sense to do a lease buyout.

 The bottom line

 Deciding whether to buy your leased car hinges on several factors.
-Knowing whether you have to pay sales tax — and how much — when you buy your leased car can play a role in deciding whether it makes sense for you.
+Knowing whether you have to pay sales tax — and how much — when you buy your leased car can play a role in deciding if it makes sense for you.
 Laws vary by state, so check your lease paperwork and your state’s Department of Motor Vehicles for the regulations on sales tax where you live.

 Remember, too, that you can turn in a leased car or do a buyout of your leased car at any franchised dealer that carries your brand.
 If you’re uncomfortable working with the dealer you originally leased the car through, simply take your business to another dealership.